mist-devel/mist-binaries/cores/arcade/Midway MCR 2/README Journey.txt

 -- Tape Support by Alastair M. Robinson

-For Use oft the Tape Audio, you need the Sample File sepways.wav.
+For Use of the Tape Audio, you need the Sample File sepways.wav.
 Rename it to Journey.vhd and Copy it to the SD Card

 ---------------------------------------------------------------------------------